codingben/maple-fighters/README.md

 # Maple Fighters

+Maple Fighters is a small online game similar to MapleStory.
+The goal is to make a minimalistic, simple and effective game using the latest technology.

+Please **★ Star** this repository if you like it and find it useful.
+Made with ❤ for Open Source Community!

-Old version of the project (client and server) from August 2017 to April 2018.
+**NOTE**: This is an old version of the client and server from August 2017 to April 2018.